TUM-I5/MolSim/presentations/README.md

 ## Presentation

 This folder contains the presentations for the project.
-Every weeek has a folder with all the required files.
+Every week has a folder with all the required files.

 ## How to use